Supasheet.

 Single metric displays:

-CREATE VIEW dashboards.revenue_today AS
+CREATE VIEW public.revenue_today AS

 SELECT